estepona/nsplit/README.md

 Merge NFS splitted file chunks into one.

-NFS splitted file chunks can be identified with '.c1', '.c2' (etc.) appended to the end of original file's name (path).
+NFS splitted file chunks can be identified with *.c1*, *.c2* (etc.) appended to the end of original file's name (path).

 If multiple files that are splitted are found, user can choose which one to merge.

-If the original file exists under the same directory, a new file with '_copy' appended to the filename will be created.
+If the original file exists under the same directory, a new file with *_copy* appended to the filename will be created.

 `SRC` is the directory path that contains (parent to) splitted file chunks.